JeremieSamson/alyra_voting/README.md

 #### 2. Get voter informations

 - ✔ As a voter, I should not be able to get a vote if I am not registered
+- ✔ As a voter, I should not be able to add a proposal yet
 - ✔ As a voter, I should be able to get my own vote
 - ✔ As a voter, I should be able to get others vote ⚠️

 #### 3. Get One proposal informations

+- ✔ As the owner, I can't add new voters after starting proposal registration
 - ✔ As a voter, I should not be able to get a proposal if I am not registered
 - ✔ As a voter, I should be able to get a proposal informations